-- Verify that the waste has been hauled or picked up as planned. - Return any borrowed signs and supplies. - Contact the landfill or transfer station, and/or scrap recycler to get the weights of trash disposed or metals recycled, if the municipality or township did not collect it. - Keep record of the trash, tires, scrap metal and electronics removed, along with the number of volunteers, and use this information to help plan future events. - Contact the media.
+- Verify that the waste has been hauled or picked up as planned. - Return any borrowed signs and supplies. - Contact the landfill or transfer station, and/or scrap recycler to get the weights of trash disposed or metals recycled, if the municipality or township did not collect it. - Keep record of the trash, tires, and scrap metal removed, along with the number of volunteers, and use this information to help plan future events. - Contact the media.
 Describe the cleanup event including details about volunteers and volunteer groups, amounts and types of trash removed, donors and supporters, and maintenance plans.
-Send 'before' and 'after' photos. - Thank all donors and supporters by sending letters, e-mails and/or social media remembering to include photos.
+Send 'before' and 'after' photos. - Thank all donors and supporters by sending letters or e-mails remembering to include photos.

-STEP 10 - Long-Term Maintenance
+STEP 10 Long-Term Maintenance